Pakistan Has A Plan To Keep Millions From Going Hungry During Shutdown. Will It Work?

 "People feel very ashamed," Ibrahim says.
 "When corona started, we cannot earn our money honestly.
 We [are] becoming in people's eyes as beggars.
 It's too much hard."

 For that reason, laborer Mohammad Fayyaz Khan carried his shovel as he waited by the roadside for charity.
 The shovel signaled to people that he was a hard-on-his-luck laborer, not a professional beggar.
 He patted the pocket of his tattered pants.
-He had about a dollar left – if motorists didn't stop and give him food, he'd buy bread.
-"I'll eat a piece in the morning, and a piece in the evening."
+He had about a dollar left — if motorists didn't stop and give him food, he'd buy bread.
+"I'll eat a piece in the morning and a piece in the evening."

 In Pakistan, where the informal sector accounts for more than 70% of all jobs, the government estimates that at least 8 million people have been affected by the shutdown.
 Their plight has prompted Prime Minister Imran Khan to say in many of his pandemic-related addresses that he did not approve of widespread shutdowns.

-"Our economic situation is very fragile," Khan said on March 17 as cases climbed over 200 people.
+"Our economic situation is very fragile," Khan said on March 17 as cases climbed to more than 200 people.
 "If we close down the country, what will happen to the poor?
 People will die of hunger here."

-To assist those Pakistanis whose incomes have dried up, last week, the government began unrolling a one-off payment of about $70 to 12 million families.
-That's about about a third of all Pakistani households, according to Mosharraf Zaidi, a columnist who also runs TABADLAB, a think tank advocating for progressive government policy.
+To assist those Pakistanis whose incomes have dried up, last week the government began unrolling a one-off payment of about $70 to 12 million families.
+That's about about a third of all Pakistani households, according to Mosharraf Zaidi, a columnist who also runs Tabadlab, a think tank advocating for progressive government policy.
 The amount is roughly equivalent to the monthly wage of an unskilled urban laborer.

-Those 12 million families represent a near-tripling of recipients of a modest social welfare scheme run by the government known as the Ehsaas Program.
+Those 12 million families represent a near-tripling of recipients of a modest social welfare plan run by the government known as the Ehsaas Program.
 Until the pandemic, it was distributing about $12 a month to Pakistan's poorest 4.5 million families.
 To expand the program, local officials have asked other officials in villages and districts to identify people in need.

 Those in need can also apply online and through SMS messages, according to Sania Nishtar, the special adviser to the prime minister who oversees the program.